 Senior Cats (9–12 years)

 Some senior cats start losing weight and actually need more calories, not fewer.
-Older cats can lose the ability to absorb nutrients as efficiently, so even with adequate food intake, they may not be getting enough.
+Older cats can lose the ability to absorb nutrients as efficiently — a condition called reduced digestive efficiency — so even with adequate food intake, they may not be getting enough from what they eat.

 Super Senior (13+ years)

 Significant individual variation.
 Some are overweight, some are underweight.
-This age group benefits most from regular vet monitoring of body condition.
+This age group benefits most from regular vet monitoring of body condition and weight.
+Don’t assume a thin senior cat is just “naturally slim” — unexplained weight loss in elderly cats warrants a vet visit.

 Try Our Pet Food Calorie Calculator